So, yesterday Saleh and I went to the doctor, had our first big ultrasound, and got the lovely news that our little Wilderness Explorer is a…

 So, resigned to the idea that Simsim is indeed the proud owner of a nunu (because, I guess, a nunu is preferable to a tiny dudu), Saleh decided we needed to do some shopping.

 Until I laid out everything like this, I didn’t realize that so many of our purchases were food-related.
 But come on, how can you pass up a receiving blanket that has a piece of cheesecake on it?
 But what sort of (delicious) subliminal messages will we be sending Simsim by wrapping her in a cheesecake blanket?
 I remember once, before we were married, Saleh and I had a discussion about what our children might be when they grow up.
 I mentioned that I would be fine if our daughter wanted to be a ballerina.
-Saleh replied that he wasn’t worried about her becoming a ballerina when she grew up.
+Saleh replied that he wasn’t worried about having to deal with how he would feel if she decided to become a ballerina when she grew up.
 When I asked why, he replied, “Her parents’ genes.”
 I guess he has a point.
 I can’t see the next Alessandra Ferri being wrapped in a blanket that celebrates the wonder of cheesecake.
 A prima ballerina could never ever truly know the wonder of cheesecake the way Mr. Mostafa and I do.

 But by God, Simsim, if you become a ballerina, you can bet I will be at every single one of your performances, cheering you on.
 And afterward, we’ll go out for cheesecake, ballerina rules be damned.
 I don’t care if you’re destined to be the greatest ballerina in the world; you’re still a Hunter/Mostafa.